Standing in Your Light

 That we will have blind spots.

-And that true leadership is not in perfection—
+And that true leadership is not found in perfection—but in the willingness to grow.

 Choosing Self-Respect Over Belonging